Microsoft/azure-docs.pt-pt/articles/media-services/azure-media-player/azure-media-player-localization.md

 > [!NOTE]
-> Se não quiser que ocorra qualquer localização, deve forçar a língua ao inglês
+> Se não quiser que ocorra qualquer localização, deve forçar a língua a inglês

 ## <a name="next-steps"></a>Passos seguintes ##